benjha/nvrapids_olcf/README.md

 - Create a conda environment from a base environment and install ppc64le RAPIDS dependencies available in the conda-forge channel.
 - Build from source and/or install RAPIDS dependencies that are not available in the conda-forge channel.
 Build from source and/or install RAPIDS dependencies that require optimizations.
-- Build from source and install CuPy, RAPIDS and BlazingSQL.
+- Build from source and install CuPy and RAPIDS.

 ### Automatic deployment

-`super_script.sh` packs all the scripts necessary to build from source and deploy RMM, cuDF, cuML, cuGRAPH, BLAZING SQL and CuPy.
+`super_script.sh` packs all the scripts necessary to build from source and deploy RMM, cuDF, cuML, cuGRAPH, and CuPy.
 To start the installation process use the next command:

 ```
 ./super_script.sh